 ngModel, but its not the only way to use it.

 Advantages and Disadvantages of Template Driven Forms

-In this simple example we cannot really see it, but keeping the template as the source of all form validation truth is something that can become pretty hard to read rather quickly.
+In the simple template-driven example above we cannot really see it, but keeping the template as the source of all the form validation rules is something that can become pretty hard to read and maintain very quickly.

-As we add more and more validator tags to a field or when we start adding complex cross-field validations the readability of the form decreases, to the point where it will be harder to hand it off to a web designer.
+As we add more and more validator tags to a field or when we start adding complex cross-field validations the readability and maintainability of the form decreases.

-The upside of this way of handling forms is its simplicity, and its probably more than enough to build a large range of forms.
+The upside of this way of handling forms is its initial simplicity, and it's probably enough to build small to medium-sized forms.

-A model driven form looks on the surface pretty much like a template driven form.
-But in order to be able to create this type of forms, we need first to import a different module into our application:
+A reactive form looks on the surface pretty much like a template driven form.
+But in order to be able to create this type of forms, we need to first import a different module into our application:

 Note that here we imported

 FormsModule.
 This will load the reactive forms directives instead of the template driven directives.

 If we find ourselves in a situation where we would happen to need both, then we should import both modules at the same time.